-- Litigation over intellectual property rights is prevalent in the diagnostic industry, including patent infringement lawsuits, interferences, derivation and administrative law proceedings, inter party review, and post-grant review before the USPTO, as well as oppositions and similar processes in foreign jurisdictions. - As the market for diagnostics continues to grow and the number of participants in the market increases, we may increasingly be subject to patent infringement claims.
+Litigation over intellectual property rights is prevalent in the diagnostic industry, including patent infringement lawsuits, interferences, derivation and administrative law proceedings, inter party review, and post-grant review before the USPTO, as well as oppositions and similar processes in foreign jurisdictions.

+As the market for diagnostics continues to grow and the number of participants in the market increases, we may increasingly be subject to patent infringement claims.
 It is possible that a third-party may claim infringement against us.
 For example, because patent applications can take many years to issue, there may be currently pending patent applications which may later result in issued patents that our products may infringe.
 Defence of these claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of managerial and financial resources from our business.
 Parties making claims against us may obtain injunctive or other equitable relief, which could effectively block our ability to further develop and commercialise one or more of our products.
 The pendency of any litigation may cause our distributors and customers to reduce or terminate purchases of our products.
-If found to infringe, we may have to pay substantial damages, including treble damages and attorneys' fees for wilful infringement, obtain one or more licenses from third parties, pay royalties or redesign our affected products, which may be impossible or require substantial time and monetary expenditure.
-Any substantial loss resulting from such a claim could cause our revenues to decrease and have a material adverse affect on our profitability, and the damage to our reputation in the industry could have a material adverse affect on our business. - If we need to obtain a license as a result of litigation, we cannot predict whether any such license would be available at all or whether it would be available on commercially reasonable terms.
-Furthermore, even in the absence of litigation, we may need to obtain licenses from third parties to advance our research or allow commercialisation of our products.
-We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
+If found to infringe, we may have to pay substantial damages, including treble damages and attorneys' fees for willful infringement, obtain one or more licences from third parties, pay royalties or redesign our affected products, which may be impossible or require substantial time and monetary expenditure.
+Any substantial loss resulting from such a claim could cause our revenues to decrease and have a material adverse effect on our pustiness.

+If we need to obtain a licence as a result of litigation, we cannot predict whether any such licence would be available at all or whether it would be available on commercially reasonable terms.
+Furthermore, even in the absence of litigation, we may need to obtain licences from third parties to advance our research or allow commercialisation of our products.
+We may fail to obtain any of these licences at a reasonable cost or on reasonable terms, if at all.
 In that event, we would be unable to further develop and commercialise one or more of our products, which could harm our business significantly.